ymath-io/ymath.io/content/courses/exponents/exponents-basic/special-powers/index.md

 ## $10$ as a Base

-As always, let's see some examples.
+As before, let's see some examples.

 $$10^0=1$$
 $$10^1=10$$